mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 Given our current test data we can identify 9721 matching datasets.
 ```

-In the above example the best rul found simply selects all series based on the modality (CR).
+In the above example the best rule found simply selects all series based on the modality (CR).

 Here is a more complex example of a select statement.
 The syntax is similar to SQL, newlines and formatting are superfluous.